 Home to a great number of migratory birds, this sanctuary sees around 20,000 migratory ducks and 200 species of birds on an annual basis.
-Talking about migratory birds, some popular and perhaps some even unheard varieties of birds found here include the grass bird, sulphur- bellied warbler, great crested grebe, white-browed fantail, yellow-legged gull, brown shrike, common wood shrike, white-tailed stonechat, yellow-eyed pigeon, tufted duck and yellow-crowned woodpecker.
+Talking about migratory birds, many unheard varieties of birds can be found here.
+These include the grass bird, sulphur- bellied warbler, great crested grebe, white-browed fantail, yellow-legged gull, brown shrike, common wood shrike, white-tailed stonechat, yellow-eyed pigeon, tufted duck, and yellow-crowned woodpecker.
 Not just birds, if you are lucky then you might just be able to spot several wild animals too like a jungle cat, smooth Indian otter, mongoose, and Indian wild boar.

-Jallianwalan Bagh.
 The Jallianwalan Bagh is one of the public gardens in Punjab housing a memorial of national importance.
 It is considered as one of the historic gems, letting people know about the courage and sacrifices made by Indians in the pre-independence era.

-Akal Takht.
-The literal meaning of the word ‘Akal Takht’ is the ‘throne of the timeless one’.
-Located in the Harmandir Sahib Punjab the Akal Takht is one of the five takhts of the Sikhs signifying justice and a place for sorting out any kinds of temporal issues.
+The literal meaning of the word Akal Takht is the throne of the timeless one.
+Located in the Harmandir Sahib Punjab, Akal Takht is one of the five takhts of the Sikhs.
+It signifies justice and a place for sorting out every kind of temporal issues.
 Founded by the sixth Sikh Guru Hargobind Sahib, it carries a great spiritual significance and is a must-visit for people seeking meaning in life.